Are you a system of record?

 Ask a procurement question

-If you need a specific answer for an IG, IT, or procurement process (DPIA, DPA, sub-processor list, security questionnaire, accessibility statement), the fastest route is to start a scoping conversation and tell us which documents you need.
+If you need a specific answer for an IG, IT, or procurement process (DPIA, DPA, sub-processor list, security questionnaire, accessibility statement), the fastest route is to get in touch and tell us which documents you need.